 – Description of the appraiser’s qualifications including certifications

 If your car or vehicle is involved in a legal dispute or insurance claim, you may want the appraiser to provide expert testimony.
 This will incur additional charges.

 Before your vehicle is appraised, it’s best to clean, wash and wax the vehicle and be sure that all basic maintenance has been completed (oil changes, fill all fluids, new filters).
-Be sure there is enough gas to take the appraiser on a test ride.
+Be sure there is enough gas for the the appraiser to take a test ride.

-A certified value appraisal should include an onsite inspection of each auto by a certified agent.
+A certified value appraisal should include an onsite inspection of the vehicle by a certified agent.
 This inspection should include photographs of the vehicle and the agent should also gather pertinent historical information as available from the owner.
 A master appraiser should review all research and valuations, preferably with a centralized database at hand to ensure consistency.
 Appraisals completed online, without an inperson inspection, can not properly value your individual vehicle and can undervalue your vehicle.
 This can result in a loss of money if the vehicle is sold under value or potential loss of insurance reimbursement.